tkisko/tkisko/README.md

 - 👋 Hi, I’m @tkisko
 - 👀 I’m interested in software applcations and website development.
-Taught 10k engineers computer related courses.
-Now retired
+Taught computer related courses to 10,000 engineering students at the University of Florida.
+Now retired.
 - 🌱 I’m currently learning update my website
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...